blondiebytes/eliza-techcrunch/README.md

 # Project Eliza: TechCrunch NYC Hackathon 2016

+## Inspiration
+Personal Anxiety + Marsha from "Planet of Storms" (a 1961 Russian Sci-Fi film).
+In "Planet of Storms," Marsha conveys her thoughts through a voice journal.
+What if we could get data from what she says?
+What if we could use that data to help determine if a person is at risk for a mental disorder?
+Meet E L I Z A.

 ## Mission Statement
 To be able to provide users with a psychotherapist at their fingertips to help track their mental health.